-The Pick Your Own Apple season has just started and currently we have Ginger Gold, Zestar, Macs and Cortlands available.
+The Pick Your Own Apple season is in full swing with many varieties available now.
 Please purchase the sized bag you want to fill with apples at the store prior to entering the orchard.
 Half Peck bags are $8.95 and One Peck bags are $15.95.

 Apples can also be purchased in the farm store in both Half Peck and One Peck bags.
 Half Peck bags filled with apples are $9.95 and One Peck bags filled with apples are $16.95.

 The Baldwin apple was discovered in 1740 in the northeastern town of Wilmington, Massachusetts.
 Baldwin's yellow flesh is crisp, juicy, and is best used as a baking or cider apple.
 This apples also keeps well through the

 winter.
 Harvest for this apple begins in middle October. more info

 Braeburn is an arrival from New Zealand, where it originated in 1952 as a chance seedling.
 It has a sweet flavor balanced with moderate tartness to produce a unique blend.
 It comes into harvest in late October. more info

 The Cortland apple was introduced at the New York State Agricultural Experiment Station back

 in 1898.
 The apple is larger than the McIntosh and ripens about two weeks later

 as well.
 This juicy apple is ideal as a dessert apple and is also a very good eating

 apple.
 The harvest for this apple begins in September and lasts through early October. more info